aromig/romigdotdev/blog/2022/02/more-dizziness-and-a-diagnosis.md

 # Explaining PPPD

 What happens here is that during a vestibular crisis, the brain goes into a high-alert mode trying to overcompensate and fix the issues with dizziness & balance.
-And when a person gets better, the proper thing for the brain get out of this crisis-mode but this time it did not for me.
+And when a person gets better, the proper thing is for the brain to get out of this crisis-mode but this time it did not for me.
 My brain is on constant high alert that I might fall or stumble.
 It says hyper-vigilant with excessive self-monitoring of motion and continues with over reliance on vision for balance when it could just trust the vestibular (inner ear) and proprioception (signals from legs & feet) systems that I'm not in danger.
 Essentially communication between my vestibular system and brain is not working correctly.

 ![PPPD Flow of Events](/assets/images/blog/2022-02-25_pppd_cycle.jpg)